Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 The outlook seems dire against a Miami Dolphins defense allowing the 10th-fewest points to wideouts.
 But Hilton enters the affair coming off a 32-point outing, his fifth-double digit outing this year over eight tries.

 Call it the culmination of Luck getting back to form and the playbook expanding vertically to match his arm.
-And while the Dolphins have a notable ranking here, keep in mind the number is inflated thanks to encounters with shaky passing attacks belonging to the New York Jets twice, Buffalo, Philadelphia and Detroit.
+And while the Dolphins have a notable ranking here, keep in mind the number is inflated thanks to encounters with shaky passing attacks belonging to the New York Jets twice, the Buffalo Bills, Philadelphia and Detroit.

 Hilton is guaranteed to get his big-play looks, and it isn't something the Dolphins have had to account for often.